 One place to discover MCPs developers actually use

 A community-curated hub to discover and contribute MCPs, AI rules, and AI development tools.
+Try our free Claude Prompt Generator to create production-ready system prompts in seconds.

 A community-curated hub to discover and contribute MCPs, AI rules, and AI development tools.
+Try our free Claude Prompt Generator to create production-ready system prompts in seconds.

 Why developers come here